Challenges — Concept — A Neighbourhood full of Maths — Research Project — Publications — Conferences — Videos — Teacher Feedback

 — Cultural aspect The meaning of numbers in stories and in cultures

-— Measuring Numbers in measures for lengths, volume, weight, time, money.
+— Measuring We encounter numbers as different measures, i.e. for lengths, volume, weight, time, money.

 The Numberland Concept